jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 ---

 *This page is derived primarily from Wadler et al., with additional material by Maraist.
-The introduction to inversion on evidence is adapted from Pierce et a.
-For more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*
+The introduction to inversion on evidence, and the regular expressions example, are adapted from Pierce et al.  For more information see the [sources and authorship]({{ site.baseurl }}/Sources/) page.*